Project-MONAI/MONAI/docs/source/installation.md

 pip install -e .
 ```

-If the compiled extensions were built by pip against a different version of PyTorch than the one in your environment, you may need to run the above with the `--no-build-isoloation` flag to force the use of that version, or use the `--build-constraint` method.
+If the compiled extensions were built by pip against a different version of PyTorch than the one in your environment, you may need to run the above with the `--no-build-isolation` flag to force the use of that version, or use the `--build-constraint` method.

 To uninstall the package please run: